framely/community/docs/guide/pingpong.md

 ## Maintain Chatbot

-As we said at the beginning, you can easily manage how the messages are presented to users per your own business logic, and achieved [level 1 conversational user interface](./5levels-cui.md#frame-without-slot), for example:
+As we said at the beginning, you can easily manage how the messages are presented to users per your own business logic, and achieved the first level of CUI [frame without slot](./5levels-cui.md#frame-without-slot), for example:

 :::: conversation
 ::: bot Bot